-Go into an outdoor store with a good tent selection and see what the space in the tents feel like.
+Go into an outdoor store with a good tent selection and see what the space in the tents feels like.

 Freestanding vs Tarp Tent

-Freestanding tents will hold there shape once the poles are installed without being pegged to the ground.
-These are often double wall tents that have a separate rain fly.
+Freestanding tents will hold their shape once the poles are installed without being pegged to the ground.
+These are often double-wall tents that have a separate rain fly.
 This can be of benefit in areas like the southern canyons where you are often set up on the bare rock.

-Tarp Tents are single walled tents that use your trekking poles to hold the tent up and need to be pegged out to hold their shape.
-While easy to learn, a tarp tent requires more skill to set up.
+Tarp Tents are single-walled tents that use your trekking poles to hold the tent up and need to be pegged out to hold their shape.
+While easy to learn, a tarp tent requires more practice to set up.
 Since they are a single wall tent they will be prone to more condensation.

 For backpacking aim for a weight of 2.5 pounds or less per person.
 If you are sharing a tent with other people then you can split up the weight with once carrying the tent poles and fly and the other the tent body and pegs.

 Weight is a function of materials and design so ultralight tents will often come with some trade-offs such as smaller space, higher price, and less ruggedness.
 If you backpack a lot then these compromises are often worth the cost as the energy saved with each step due to lighter weight allows you to cover more ground and feel less tired at the end of the day.

 The lightest tents will be tarp tents that use your trekking poles and pegs to hold their shape.
 Brands like Hyperlite Mountain Gear will use exotic fabrics made from Dyneema to further lighten the weight.

 If you get a single-person tent then it only comes with one door but various bigger tents may come with one or two doors.
 The extra door adds weight but if you are sharing the tent with someone, you don't have to crawl over them in the middle of the night to go to the bathroom.